benyamindsmith/ig.degree.betweenness/proposed_method.md

 3. Works best with Bipartite Graphs
 4. If edge_density is greater than or equal to 1 then these algorithms will not work.
 5. Datasets like `igraphdata`'s "karate" and "yeast" datasets work

+## TODO

+- Proposed Method Maximizes Modularity.
+Consider CPM like how louvain and Lieden do.